cptx032/cee/README.md

 The same for the body, you will receive just a string with the content of the body.

+The idea is also that each plugin should be **context-free**.
+This means that the result of a plugin should not be dependant of another plugin.
+This allow a more simple structure inside the project and a more consistent behavior for each plugin.

 ## Current Plugins

 For a while, the project has not so many features.
 Below we list the features that Cee supports today: